 Get really good at virtual conferencing.

-Much of hiring and work is now online with the aid of major teleconferencing apps.
-Get comfortable with the most common ones, learn good video etiquette, and master the virtual interview.
+The future of work is online.
+This means teleconferencing apps are king.
+Get comfortable with the most common ones, learn good video etiquette, and brush up on virtual interview skills.

 Keep networking, remotely.